Skip advert

 While it’s a punchy figure, it’s by no means groundbreaking, but what does work in the Junior’s favour is its low weight for an EV.
 At 1,590kg it’s lighter than most other EVs of this size and that’s great news for the driving experience.

-The Elettrica Veloce also gets a mechanical Torsen limited-slip differential, which is the first time one has been fitted to a front-wheel drive EV.
+The Elettrica Veloce also gets a mechanical Torsen limited-slip differential, of the first used on Alfa’s petrol hot hatches, but now fitted to its front-wheel drive EV.
 In a nutshell, a limited-slip differential is something the wheels are connected to that helps prevent one wheel from spinning power away (usually when powering out of a corner or junction), but the benefit to this mechanical variant is that it’s lighter and simpler than an electric system.

 The rear suspension has also been simplified compared to that of the Alfa’s sister cars to save space, and we’re happy to report that it’s not negatively affected the Junior’s driving characteristics at all – in fact, we like the old-fashioned feel to it, and think that sometimes keeping things traditional can be effective.
 Alfa has struck a good balance between comfort and dynamic ability.